Body Fat Calculator

 Limitations

-- The U.S. Navy method estimates body fat from circumference measurements and is less precise than methods such as DEXA or hydrostatic weighing.
+- The U.S. Navy method estimates body fat from circumference measurements and is less precise than methods such as DXA, hydrostatic weighing, or air-displacement plethysmography (BOD POD).

 - Measurement accuracy depends heavily on consistent tape placement.
 Even small errors can shift results by several percentage points.

-- This formula may be less accurate for very lean or very obese individuals, as well as for older adults whose fat distribution patterns differ.
+- The Hodgdon equations were developed on a primarily young-adult U.S. military population and may be less accurate for very lean or very obese individuals, older adults, or non-military ethnicities whose fat distribution patterns differ.

 - Body fat distribution matters for health risk.
-Two people with the same percentage may have different risk profiles based on where fat is stored.
+Two people with the same percentage may have very different visceral-to-subcutaneous ratios and risk profiles.

 - Results are estimates only and should not be used as a medical diagnosis.
 Always consult a qualified healthcare provider for personalized assessment.